ugate/templeo/jsdocp/tutorial/1-basics.md

 // Assume the following snippets exist in "myTemplate"...

 // 1st include:
-// initiates a read w/o parameters since "first/item" is not registered or has no content
+// initiates a read w/o parameters since "first/item" is not registered and has no content
 ${ await include`first/item` }
 // 2nd include:
 // initiates a read with new parameters: { param1: 456 }